 Medicaid Expansion Relating to Affordable Care Act Arizona

 - Who runs the Affordable Care Act Arizona Marketplace?
 Federal

-- Where can I sign up for Affordable Care Act Arizona?
+- Where can I sign up for the Affordable Care Act Arizona?
 Click here

-- How much is health insurance premium for Arizona Affordable Care Act?
-It depends on your income and the number of household/family.
+- How much is the health insurance premium for Arizona Affordable Care Act?
+It depends on your income and the number of households/family.

 - Which insurance companies are offering Affordable Care Act Plans in the state of Arizona?
 Click here to see the insurance companies

 Click here for more Frequently Asked Questions on ACA / Affordable Care Act.